beskay/gas-guide/OPTIMIZATIONS.md

 ## Revert as early as possible

 The execution of a function costs gas.
-The more code you execute, the more gas you will spend.
-Therefore, it is a good idea to revert as early as possible.
+Try to revert as early as possible, to prevent useless execution costs.

 ```solidity
 // 225 gas